Big Business Vision and Big Goals — but No Traction and No Time Bandwidth

 4. Cracking the Puzzle – Building the Engine

-The above 3 points are important but they need to be brought together — like piecing together a puzzle.
+The above three points are important, but they need to be brought together — like piecing together a puzzle.

 This process can be annoying and draining.
 But there is a sense that this is what a visionary needs to do.

-The real work is to put it ALL together in the way that you feel good about and that the world will feel good about.
-This is an expensive time and hard work on the creative parts of the brain — but time well spent.
+The real work is to put it ALL TOGETHER in a way that you feel good about, and that the world will feel good about.
+This requires a lot of time and hard work on the creative parts of the brain — but it will be time well spent.

 Discuss with people you trust.
 Our brains are wired to be social.